 Now you’ve relaxed a bit, its time to throw self-pity aside and figure out what stopped you from finishing your goal.

 With me, I got hung up on the details of my story.
 There was so much to write and none of it was going how I wanted to, so I lost motivation and eventually just wrote a sentence a day just so I could earn that badge for updating everyday.

 Now you know the problem, you know exactly what to be wary of next time.
 Come up with a plan of action, whatever you think you need to meet the goal next NaNoWriMo.

 Maybe you wrote more than me, maybe you wrote less.
 Even if you wrote nothing, just remember that in the grand scheme of things NaNoWriMo doesn’t matter.
-December has begun.
+A new month has begun.
 Get writing.